Logo

 About the Fourth Watch

-The Fourth Watch is a twice-monthly Catholic newsletter written by Jim Keating and supported by First Things and the John Templeton Foundation.
-Jim Keating is a professor at Providence College and a contributor to First Things.
+The Fourth Watch is a twice-monthly Catholic newsletter written by James F. Keating and supported by First Things and the John Templeton Foundation.
+Keating teaches theology at Providence College and is the director of its Humanities Program.
+He works in the area of fundamental theology as well as the future of Catholic higher education.
+He lives in Rhode Island with his wife and her two dogs.

 Thank you for joining the Fourth Watch.